Alzundaz/Stationeers/Documentations/SolarPanel.md

 Script : [SolarPanel](/Scripts/Airlock/SolarPanel)
 - D0 : Daylight Sensor

-NB : The daylight sensor must be installed horizontally facing north (as on the diagram).
+NB : The daylight sensor must be installed horizontally with the top facing north  (as on the diagram).

 ## Diagram